radutolontan/BASM_sunet/README.md

 LEN ......... number of bytes in the frame [including HEAD, ADDR, LEN, DATA, CHECKSUM] DATA ........
 LEN-5 bytes of data
 DATA_CKSUM .. data checksum [computed using Modulo-256]

 ```

+### Colormap Management

+The Lightbars configured as NeoPixels are able to display a custom colormap or a stale color, as configured at runtime on each ESP32 Slave by the Master MCU.
+- This is configured through the 2nd Byte of the Handshake Message, COLORMAP ID; 0 confiures a stale color (hardcoded on the slaves), 1-n sets a colormap index - the Slave will then import that colormap from a CSV files stored on the SPIFFS memory
+- Colormaps are preloaded as .csv files on all Slave Boards and stored on their SPIFFS memory using the LittleFS library
+- Each .csv file is created by the `./utils/lightbar_utils/lightbar_utils/discretize_img.py` script
+    - To use ths script, place a .jpg file in the `./utils/lightbar_utils/lightbar_utils` directory
+    - Open the `discretize_img.py` script and edit
+        - the name of the .jpg file you added
+        - the size of the discretization matrix (currently set to 30 by 8 for 8 strips with 30 LEDs each)
+        - the name of the output .csv file
+- After generating the .csv file, copy it to the  `/octave_lightbar_slave/data` directory
+- To upload .csv files to the ESP32
+    - Connect to the ESP32 via the UART Serial interface and find the appropriate `/dev/ttyUSB8` port
+    - Power on the ESP32
+    - In the PlatformIO terminal, delete all files in the LittleFS memory with
+    ```bash
+    pio run --target littlefs
+    ```
+    - In the PlatformIO terminal, upload all .csv files in the `/octave_lightbar_slave/data` directory to the LittleFS memory with
+    ```bash
+    pio run --target uploadfs
+    ```